Sen. Menendez stalls Issa nomination over fake ID flap from youth

 Asked Thursday about the latest delay, Issa told Fox News: “My desire is to serve the president and help in any way I can.
 If it becomes my best course to take a congressional seat and help take back the majority in the House, that’s OK, too.”

-Issa's allies called the ID issue "petty."
-Still, the focus on the fake ID he used as a 17-year-old Army private is noteworthy, considering Issa has a well-known history of run-ins with the law when he was a teenager involving more serious accusations.
+The focus on the fake ID he used as a 17-year-old Army private raised eyebrows, considering Issa had a well-known history of run-ins with the law when he was a teenager involving more serious accusations.

-But during the confirmation hearing on Thursday, Menendez, D-N.J., argued that the committee did not have access to the information needed to determine whether Issa could be confirmed to his post, and said there was “problematic” information from his FBI background investigation that could be “potentially disqualifying.”
+But, during the confirmation hearing on Thursday, Menendez, D-N.J., argued that the committee did not have access to the information needed to determine whether Issa could be confirmed to his post, and said there was “problematic” information from his FBI background investigation that could be “potentially disqualifying.”

 An official familiar with the situation told Fox News that Menendez, Issa and Committee Chairman Jim Risch, R-Idaho, met on the sidelines of the hearing to discuss the file, which also includes Issa's other legal run-ins.